-- This theoretical exam booklet contains 61 pages. - You may begin writing as soon as the Start command is given. - You have 5 hours to complete the exam. - All results and answers must be written clearly in pen in their respective designated areas on the exam papers.
+- This theoretical exam booklet contains 59 pages. - You may begin writing as soon as the Start command is given. - You have 5 hours to complete the exam. - All results and answers must be clearly written in pen in their respective designed areas on the exam papers.
 Answers written outside the answer boxes will not be graded. - If you need scratch paper, use the backside of the exam sheets.
-Remember that nothing outside the designated areas will be graded. - Use only the pen and calculator provided. - The official English version of the exam booklet is available upon request and serves for clarification only. - If you need to leave the exam room (i.e. to use the toilet or have a snack), wave the corresponding IChO card.
-An exam supervisor will come to accompany you. - For multiple-choice questions: if you want to change your answer, fill the answer box completely and then make a new empty answer box next to it. - The supervisor will give a warning when there is only 30 minutes left before the Stop command. - You must stop working immediately when the Stop command is announced.
+Remember that nothing outside the designed areas will be graded. - Use only the pen and calculator provided. - The official English version of the exam booklet is available upon request and serves for clarification only. - If you need to leave the exam room (to use the toilet or have a snack), wave the corresponding IChO card.
+An exam supervisor will come to accompany you. - For multiple-choice questions: if you want to change your answer, fill the answer box completely and then make a new empty answer box next to it. - The supervisor will announce a 30-minute warning before the Stop command. - You must stop your work immediately when the Stop command is announced.
 Failure to stop writing by /2 minute or longer will lead to nullification of your theoretical exam. - After the Stop command has been given, place your exam booklet back in your exam envelope, then wait at your seat.
 The exam supervisor will come to seal the envelope in front of you and collect it.